gedisony/plugin.video.reddit_viewer/README.md

 - Read user comments

 ##Modified Kore remote
-- Send any links to reddit viewer plugin
+- Send any links to kodi from your android phone
 - Watch media supported by reddit viewer
 - No longer limited to youtube and vimeo